Automatic Chicken Coop Door Openers

 • Not as readily available as say battery options, but you could always hardwire a battery type door in if you know how to safely do so

-Battery-Powered Automatic Chicken Coop Doors
+Battery-Powered Automatic Chicken Coop Door Options

 Pros: